-The National Patient Safety Improvement Programme (NPSIP)’s deteriorating patient workstream aims to improve the recognition of and response to deterioration in all care settings for adult patients supporting the adoption of the National Early Warning Score (NEWS2) in acute and ambulance care.
+The National Patient Safety Improvement Programme (NPSIP)’s deteriorating patient workstream aims to improve the recognition of and response to deterioration in all care settings for adult patients supporting the adoption of the National Early Warning Score (NEWS2).

 NEWS, which was first produced in 2012 and then updated by the Royal College of Physicians in 2017, is an approach to standardising the assessment of, and response to, acute illness.
 It consists of a scoring system based on a number of simple criteria which helps improve the detection of clinical deterioration in patients.